HEART OF OAK

 Note on the Music: "Heart of Oak" is the official march of the Royal Navy and of several of the Commonwealth navies.
 It is performed on this page by the Stadacona Band of the Royal Canadian Navy.
 "Heart of oak are our ships, jolly tars are our men."

 St. George was the patron saint of England, and the flag bearing his cross was the first "national" flag of England.
 During the reigns of Henry VIII and Elizabeth I, the Cross of St. George became the basic English naval flag.
-It also appeared as a canton in many of the striped ensigns of the latter's reign.
+It was sometimes impaled with the Royal Banner and appeared as a canton in many of the striped ensigns of the latter's reign.
 These striped ensigns often featured green and white, the Tudor livery colors.
-When the monarch was present on board ship it was customary to fly the royal banner, and commanding admirals were sometimes permitted to fly it as a special mark of royal favor.
-The Tudor royal banner quartered the arms of France and England, reflecting the English monarch's claim to the French throne.
+Green and white were also much used for the masthead flags and pennants of the period, which usually displayed the Cross of St. George as well as royal badges such as the Tudor rose.
+When the monarch was present on board ship it was customary to fly the Royal Banner, and commanding admirals were sometimes permitted to fly it as a special mark of royal favor.
+The Tudor version was that adopted in 1340 by King Edward III.
+It quartered the arms of France and England, reflecting the English monarch's claim to the French throne.

 The earliest known version of the flag of the Lord High Admiral—a swallow-tailed crimson pennant bearing a golden anchor—dates from the reign of Henry VIII.